mau-jac/1T6-F20/wk1/evolution_computers.md

-# Evolution of Computing Hardware
+# 5 Generations of Computing Technology

 We have looked at how information flows through the parts of a modern computer.
 It took centuries of innovation for computers to get to this point.